spotify/klio/docs/src/userguide/anatomy/files.rst

 ``__init__.py`` helps the Python executable find the path where the other Python files are.

-For :violetemph:`non-FnAPI jobs`, a ``setup.py`` file is generated to define how the job should be packaged so the configured runner can appropriately install it.
+``setup.py`` file defines how the job should be packaged so the configured runner can appropriately install it.
-This is also where job-specific :violetemph:`system-level dependencies` should be declared when the FnAPI is not used.
+This is also where job-specific :violetemph:`system-level dependencies` should be declared.
-See :ref:`new-setup-py` for more information.

 Dependency Declaration
 ----------------------